-Meridian curves are similar to the cross-sectional curves of vaults.
-For example, if there are large apex forces, an acute geometry provides a positive slope near the apex to resist the load.
+Meridian curves are similar to the cross-sectional curves of vaults - they may be optimized for certain loads, or shaped to "hug" any clearance line desired.
+For example, if there are large apex forces, an acute geometry provides a positive slope near the apex load to resist the load, or in storage applications with automated stacker-reclaimer equipment, the meridian may start nearly vertical, and then quickly turn into a more gentle slope as in this 133m sulfur storage dome.

 Although square-grid and radial geometries (or combinations of these) are sometimes used in domes, the in-surface geometry of the dome should really be fully triangulated in order to develop the full benefits of shell-action.
 A dome with square patterns on the surface will generally result in a more costly solution.
 R. Buckminster Fuller's "geodesic dome" may be the most famous way to subdivide a sphere into nearly-equal and nearly-equilateral triangles.
 Other in-surface geometries include Lamella, Kiewitt, Schwedler and Geometrica's own Lace™ geometry.